hazard999/FastSchemaProvider/README.md

 ##Requirements
 NLog (for logging (not used so far)) (via NuGet)
 NUnit for testing (via NuGet)
-ServiceStack.Text for serialization  iAnwhere.Data.SQLAnywhere.v4.0 for console application
+ServiceStack.Text for serialization
+iAnwhere.Data.SQLAnywhere.v4.0 for console application
 ##Todo
 Column altering for columns in indizes not done
 Column altering for columns in foreingkeys not done
 Column altering for columns in procedures not done (if any change needed)
 column altering for columns in views not done (if any change needed)
 review of code for any database which not sql anyhere 11
-ependency injection (favoring unity)
+dependency injection (favoring unity)